 The best way to cook gizzards is slowly, with moist heat, at a low temperature.
 That's because if they hit high heat, as in a saute pan, the connective tissues will tighten up and squeeze the gizzards into chewy little balls of shoe leather.

-Instead, the goal is to cook them slowly over low heat, so that the connective tissues relax and melt away.
-Aim for between 180 and 205 F. The name for this type of gentle cooking is braising.
-Whatever you do, don't let them boil or they'll be tough.
+Instead, the goal is to cook them slowly over low heat—called braising—so that the connective tissues relax and melt away.
+Aim for between 180 and 205 F. Whatever you do, don't let them boil or they'll be tough.

-After an hour or two of gentle braising or simmering, all that connective tissue will soften and turn into gelatin and the gizzards will be nice and tender.
-You can either serve them or let them cool, dry them thoroughly, then bread them (or batter them, if you prefer) and deep fry them until crisp.
+After an hour or two of gentle braising, all that connective tissue will soften and turn into gelatin and the gizzards will be nice and tender.
+You can either serve them or let them cool, dry them thoroughly, then bread them (or batter them, if you prefer) and deep fry until crisp.
 Then serve with garlic aioli and swoon.

 Slow cookers are great for braising gizzards.
-Each model is different, but you probably want to use the low setting, which is around 210 F. It might take eight hours for it to reach that temperature, so refer to your manual.
+Each model is different, but use the low setting, which is around 210 F. It might take eight hours for it to reach that temperature, so refer to your manual.

 What Do Gizzards Taste Like?